For general information about upgrades, downgrades, platform support, etc., please visit https://dev.mysql.com/doc/relnotes/mysql/8.0/en/.

 These tables are no longer visible in

-InnoDBstorage engine now uses the global MySQL data dictionary rather than its own storage engine-specific data dictionary.
+InnoDBstorage engine now uses the MySQL data dictionary rather than its own storage engine-specific data dictionary.
 For information about the data dictionary, see MySQL Data Dictionary.

 The following list briefly describes the main implications of this change: